 When you can decide on your own schedule, make a rule that you will not meet clients and partners when you commute would coincide with rush-hour traffic.
 For example, I have a 12 pm to 3 pm window for meetings.
 Getting to and from the meetings that start during this period will usually avoid most of the traffic.

 And then there are times you have to sit in traffic.
-One word!

 Going to the grocery store without a solid plan what you are going to buy.